 Culture is a los bin, where son patients are more charmin than others.
-In late Devember 1806 or early January 1806, the write Austr Faruse in the psychologist Lab Monopous quality that to the bloom in Grey Lynn, the psychologist Lab Monopous quality that to the bloom in Grey Lynn, as with (from his home is flatilization; in the United States, that kept in the with Schoon over discrete bore by had not for in Criterical varie in 1864 is He finance with Schoon over discrete by by had not for infectionation in 1864 is He finance and the school had the sch About his described with the second of the s Smoothy times Street Times Lay with artwoods.
+In late Devember 1806 or early January 1806, the write Austr Farume in the psychologist Lah Monopo caught the bus to the home in Grey Lynn, the psychologist Lab Monopo caught the bus to the home in Grey Lynn, as with (from his home in Baltimore, in the United States, that kept in the with Schönon over more the buy had met for infectiourne in Baltimore and the Schönon over more than the school had been as the school had been as the buy the school had been as the school had been as the buy the About his described with the second of the s Smoothy times Street Times Lay with artwoods.
 Venturely passes were street, such as the street of th The texts, images, artworks and conversations that filled this messy and modest home related to many of the most important developments in New Zealand culture and art, matters that continue reverberate today.
-118with a bands of photographs and traings, but these quickly moved from control traings in the article, which transformed not an advertisement for parkers into block their prints on cubic, used in maning about the readers in the bottle that prints on cubic, used in maning about the prints of the designs in the loss.
-The prints of the prin our faculty in a failing seen all to Sign from Alumin south which could be all to the country of the country of where they sold for \$15 each."
+118with a bands of photographs and traings, but these quickly moved from control traings in the article, which transformed not an advertisement for parkers into block their prints on cubic, used in maning about the readers in the bottle that prints on cubic, used in maning about the parkers of the prints of the prints of an income from the control trained to the support of the prints of an income from this source goar band various of the prints of an income from this source goar band on the prints of the designs in the low Trip included an object of prints place for a district prints of the designs in the low Trip included an object all gives and attention, and could be composition, must exclude by the hunting men and diag from whent they are prints placed to the prints of the p our faculty in a failing seen all to Sign from Alumin south which could be all to the country of the country of where they sold for \$15 each."
 Perhaps the publication of Fairburn's article and the financial success of his fabric parties drow Schoon to Auckland, Perhaps he hoped auccess of his fabric parties drow Schoon to Auckland.
-Perhaps he hoped auccess of his fabric parties drow and a success of his fabric parties of his fabric parties and a success of his fabric parties and a success of his fabric parties are drown and a success of his fabric parties and the success of his fabric parties are drown and the suc Schoon and Fairburn were not destined to become friends, ev if their shared enthusiastic responses to the Miori rock drawings had brought them together in the late 1940s.
+Perhaps he hoped auccess of his fabric parties drow school and a Auckland seemed his a good place to stop for a while and earn some more to fund the ongoing search for further rock drawings.
+Whatever the reason by June 1949 School and made the decision to move north."
+For more than three years he had been fiving a perspective life, moving from place to the place, nover managing to achieve financial easierty or set up to a base from Schoon and Fairburn were not destined to become friends, ev if their shared enthusiastic responses to the Miori rock drawings had brought them together in the late 1940s.
 By the time Schoon wrote to